The council's code of conduct follows seven principles:

 The council welcomes your complaint as an opportunity to improve services and, where possible, we will try to rectify the situation.

-If you would like to make a complaint please the Preston City Council Complaints Procedure page.
+If you would like to make a complaint please visit our complaints page.